ualbertalib/pushmi_pullyu/README.md

   -a, --minimum-age AGE            Minimum amount of time an item must spend in the queue, in seconds.
-  -d, --debug                      Enable debug logging -r, --rollbar-token TOKEN        Enable error reporting to Rollbar -C, --config PATH                path to YAML config file -L, --logfile PATH               Path to writable logfile -D, --piddir PATH                Path to piddir
-  -W, --workdir PATH               Path where downloads, etc. are done -N, --process_name NAME          Name of the process -m, --monitor                    Start monitor process for a deamon -q, --queue NAME                 Name of the queue to read from
+  -d, --debug                      Enable debug logging -r, --rollbar-token TOKEN        Enable error reporting to Rollbar -C, --config PATH                Path for YAML config file -L, --logdir PATH                Path for directory to store log files -D, --piddir PATH                Path for directory to store pid files -W, --workdir PATH               Path for directory where AIP creation work takes place in -N, --process_name NAME          Name of the application process -m, --monitor                    Start monitor process for a deamon -q, --queue NAME                 Name of the queue to read from